sr320/course-fish310-2015/Lab Worksheets MD/Bivalve Lab 2015.md

 Posteriorly the right and left mantle lobes together form the inhalant and exhalant siphons of the mussel.
 Neither of the two siphons is distinct.
 Rather, they are modified areas of the mantle margin.

-###Based on the structure of the shell and the siphons of the mussel would you expect to find them deeply buried in the sediment?
+###Based on the structure of the shell and the siphons of the mussel, would you expect to find mussels deeply buried in the sediment?
 Explain.
 &nbsp;

 &nbsp;